Skip to main content

 Site & Building Design

-A unique building is required to effectively meet the needs of the children, youth, and the families and caregivers who will use the new centre.
+A unique building is required to effectively meet the needs of the children, youth, families and caregivers who will use the new centre.

 21st Ave Closeup_web.jpg

-This image is a conceptual interpretation of the proposed centre for children and youth living with health complexity, and the final design may differ.
+This image is a conceptual interpretation of the proposed centre for health complexity, and the final design may differ.

 The development will include:

-• 3-storey new centre for children and youth living with health complexity
+• A three-storey new centre for health complexity

 • 74-space daycare in a stand-alone building, run by a licensed childcare operator